Buying Your First Motorcycle

 So, here are five tips for buying your first motorcycle.

-1. Take someone with you.
-You may know what you want, you may not.
-It’s always good to have a second pair of eyes on looking over the bike you’ve set your sights on.
-Chances are, if you are interested in motorcycles it’s because someone you already know has their own ride.
-Ask them to come along to check out what it is you’re buying.
-They just may be able to spot a defect or see something you don’t know to look for.
-Either way you can’t lose.
+You may know what you want; you may not.
+It’s always good to have a second pair of eyes looking over the bike you’ve set your sights on.
+Chances are, if you are interested in motorcycles, it’s because someone you already know has their ride.
+Ask them to come to check out what you’re buying.
+They may just be able to spot a defect or see something you don’t know how to look for.
+Either way, you can’t lose.

-2. Do your technology homework.
-By that I mean, check out places online where you can find out the history of the motorcycle you’re interested in.
+By that, I mean check out places online where you can find out the history of the motorcycle you’re interested in.
 While Carfax doesn’t do motorcycles, there is a place called NMVTIS (National Motor Vehicle Title Information System) where you can obtain info from a 3rd party.
-Or another option is to take the VIN number to your local police station and have them run it for stolen property.
+Another option is to take the VIN to your local police station and have them run it for stolen property.
 It depends on where you’re buying from.

-3. Do your motorcycle homework.
-Once you know which bike you’d like to purchase, find out all you can about it.
-You do know that the Internet is the greatest info tool ever invented.
-There you will find a virtual treasure trove of motorcycle information; specs, history, forums, and more.
-Places where you will find answers to every question.
+Once you know which bike you’d like to purchase, discover everything about it.
+You know the Internet is the most excellent information tool ever invented.
+You will find a virtual treasure trove of motorcycle information, specs, history, forums, and more—where you will find answers to every question.

-4. Make a list of your questions.
-This might sound funny, but when you’re in the midst of negotiating a deal, sometimes those all-important questions go right out of your head.
-Keep them with you so there’s no need to wonder.
+This might sound funny, but when negotiating a deal, sometimes those all-important questions go right out of your head.
+Keep them with you, so there’s no need to wonder.

-5. Negotiate.
 After all, everything is negotiable.